 - Graduation: Students select a subject for in-depth study and personal reflection, which culminates in a project to be presented at their graduation.
 They will help shape the graduation ceremony.
 We will publish a journal comprised of their work.

-OUR STAFF is made up of educators who have experience in the progressive, secular Jewish outlook that comprises the foundation of the Brooklyn Kindershule.
-Several of our staff members were among the founders of the 1981 Kindershule and have remained in leadership over many years; several are alumni for whom Kindershule was a key element in developing their Jewish identities.
+OUR STAFF is made up of educators who have experience in the progressive, secular Jewish outlook that comprises the foundation of the Kinderland Shule.
+Several of our staff members were among the founders of the 1981 Kindershule and have remained in leadership over many years; several are alumni for whom shule was a key element in developing their Jewish identities.
 Our teachers are skilled in art, music, Yiddish language, and literature.
 All share a child-centered, loving philosophy and a commitment to this unique community and cultural heritage.